manojbusam/Statistics/Descriptive Statistics/README.md

-## Statistics
+## Descriptive Statistics

-In data science, mean, median, and standard deviation unveil data patterns; logarithms and cosine similarity aid scaling and similarity measurements, while the modified z-score enhances accuracy by detecting outliers, forming a vital toolkit for data analysis.
+In data science, mean, median and standard deviation unveil data patterns; logarithms and cosine similarity aid scaling and similarity measurements, while the modified z-score enhances accuracy by detecting outliers, forming a vital toolkit for data analysis.

 ## Getting Started